Unicon/shib-cas-authn3/README.md

 # Shibboleth IDP External Authentication via CAS plugin

 This is a Shibboleth IDP external authentication plugin that delegates the authentication to the Central Authentication Server.
+The biggest advantage of using this component over the plain `REMOTE_USER` header solution provided by Shibboleth is the ability to utilize a full range of native CAS protocol features such as `renew` and `gateway`

 The plugin consists of 2 components:

 * A web resource protected by CAS and acting as an *authentication facade*
 * Shibboleth IDP Servlets acting as a bridge between CAS and IDP